 Namely, you’ll need to work on breathing in quickly before exhaling again in order to keep the feather afloat.
 As exercises for singing go, this one might seem a little silly, but it does provide valuable practice.
 If you want more information on proper breathing and the role that exhalation plays in singing, check out this video on how to breathe as you sing.

 Exercise 7: The Bouncy Hiss Exercise

-The hiss exercises one of the best breathing exercises out there.
+The hiss exercise is one of the best breathing exercises out there.
 But you can modify it to make it a little more challenging.
 The bouncy hiss is designed to help you practice breathing the way you would in a song that involves several different pitches sung in quick succession.

-One of the benefits of this exercise is that it tests your support of your breath over relatively long notes.
-To see how you can challenge yourself with the hiss exercise, check out this "hiss challenge" video Try this one first with a non-bouncy hiss, and then practice it with the bouncy hiss for an even greater challenge.
+One of the benefits of this exercise is that it tests the support of your breath over relatively long notes.
+To see how you can challenge yourself with the hiss exercise, check out this “hiss challenge” video.
+Try this one first with a non-bouncy hiss, and then practice it with the bouncy hiss for an even greater challenge.